-- 1. If the Bootable Media Creator (BMC) is not installed on the machine where you want to create recovery media, double-click the BMC installation kit. - 2.
-If a message states that Bootable Media Creator requires one or more items to be installed, click Install. - 3.
-Start BMC.
-On the Creating Your Recover Media page, click Continue. - 4.
+- 1. If the Bootable Media Creator (BMC) is not installed on the machine where you want to create recovery media, do the following: - a.
+Double-click the BMC installation kit. - b.
+On the Welcome page, click Next. - c.
+On the License Agreement page, read the license agreement.
+Click I accept the terms in the license agreement, and then click Next. - d.
+On the Ready to Install the Program page, click Install. - e.
+On the installation completed page, click Finish. - 2.
+Start BMC. - 3.
+On the Creating Your Recovery Media page, click Continue. - 4.
 If the Install Windows Assessment and Deployment Kit page appears, you must install Windows ADK before you can create the recovery media.
-Click Download to download the Windows ADK installer from Microsoft, and then run the installer. - When installing Windows ADK, select Windows Preinstallation Environment (Windows PE) on the feature selection page.
-For more information about Windows ADK, see documentation from Microsoft. - 5.
-On the Select Your Media Device page, do one of the following: - To create recovery media on a USB flash drive, select USB Flash Drive, and choose a flash drive from the list.
-To add a flash drive to the list, insert the flash drive into a USB port, and click Refresh when it is ready. - The flash drive storage capacity must be at least 500 MB. - Note: Any existing data on the USB drive will be erased. - To create an ISO image file, select ISO Image, and specify a location for saving the file. - After creating an ISO image file, burn it to a bootable CD or DVD, set up a PXE boot server, or attach it to a VM and boot the VM from the ISO file to use it as recovery media. - 6.
-To add drivers for specialized hardware, click Add on the Build Bootable Media Image page.
-In the Browse for Folder dialog box, browse to the location of driver (.inf) files, and then click OK.
+Click Download to download the Windows ADK installer from Microsoft, and then run the installation.
+When installing Windows ADK, select the Deployment Tools option on the feature selection page. - 5.
+If the Install WinPE add-on for Windows Assessment and Deployment Kit page appears, you must install Windows PE before you can create recovery media.
+Click Download to download the Windows PE installer from Microsoft, and then run the installation.

+- 6. On the Select Your Media Device page, do one of the following: - To create recovery media on a USB flash drive, select USB Flash Drive, and choose a flash drive from the list.
+To add a flash drive to the list, insert the flash drive into a USB port, and click Refresh when it is ready.

+The flash drive storage capacity must be at least 500 MB.

+Note: Any existing data on the USB drive will be erased.

+To create an ISO image file, select ISO Image, and specify a location for saving the file.
+After creating an ISO image file, burn it to a bootable CD or DVD, set up a PXE boot server, or attach it to a VM and boot the VM from the ISO file to use it as recovery media.